braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/android/push_max.md

 ### Time to Live (TTL)

-Braze will track failed push notifications to Firebase Cloud Messaging (FCM) and retry the notification when the user is likely to receive it, for up to 28 days.
-You can configure this retry period for failed push notifications by changing the **Time to Live** in the **Settings** tab of the Compose step.
+Braze will track failed push notifications to Firebase Cloud Messaging (FCM) and retry the notification when the user is likely to receive it.
+This is known as Time to Live (TTL).

+By default, Time to Live is set to 28 days, which is the maximum.
+You can change the default TTL for all new Android push messages from **Settings** > **Workspace Settings** > **Push Time to Live (TTL)**, or you can configure this on a per message basis in the **Settings** tab when composing an Android push notification.

 ![Time to Live field set to 28 days.]({% image_buster /assets/img_archive/time_to_live.png %}){: style="max-width:70%"}